A Detector-oblivious Multi-arm Network for Keypoint Matching: Abstract

 \section{Abstract}

 This paper presents a matching network to establish point correspondence between images.
-We propose a Multi-Arm Network (MAN) to learn region overlap and depth, which can greatly improve the keypoint matching robustness while bringing little computational cost during the inference stage.
-Another design that makes this framework different from many existing learning based pipelines that require re-training when a different keypoint detector is adopted, our network can directly work with different keypoint detectors without such a time-consuming re-training process.
-Comprehensive experiments conducted on outdoor and indoor datasets demonstrated that our proposed MAN outperforms state-of-the-art methods.
-Code will be made publicly available\footnote{\url{https://github.com/Xylon-Sean/Detector-oblivious-keypoint-matcher}}.
+We propose a Multi-Arm Network (MAN) \xuelun{capable of learning} region overlap and depth, which can greatly improve keypoint matching robustness while bringing \sxl{an extra $50\%$ of computational time} during the inference stage. \xuelun{By adopting a} different \xuelun{design} from the state-of-the-art learning based pipeline SuperGlue \xuelun{framework, which} requires retraining when a different keypoint detector is adopted, our network can directly work with different keypoint detectors without time-consuming retraining processes.
+Comprehensive experiments conducted on four public benchmarks involving both outdoor and indoor \xuelun{scenarios demonstrate} that our proposed MAN outperforms state-of-the-art methods.